hyperopt/hyperopt-convnet/README.md

-Running hyperparameter optimization on large convolutional networks for data sets such as [LFW](http://vis-www.cs.umass.edu/lfw/) and [CIFAR10](http://www.cs.toronto.edu/~kriz/cifar.html) takes a significant amount of time: expect it to take about a GPU-week.
+Running hyperparameter optimization on large convolutional networks for data sets such as [LFW](http://vis-www.cs.umass.edu/lfw/) and [CIFAR10](http://www.cs.toronto.edu/~kriz/cifar.html) takes a significant amount of time: expect a search of a few hundred points to take about a GPU-week.
 This cannot be completely parallelized (Bayesian optimization works on the basis of feedback about the fitness landscape after all), but in my experience it can easily be parallelized 5-fold to 10-fold.